Quantum reservoir neural network implementation on coherently coupled quantum oscillators: Learning tasks with the quantum reservoir

 We first study the impact of the oscillator dissipation rates $\kappa_a$ and $\kappa_b$ on the reservoir performance (FIG.~\ref{Mackey_Glass} (b)).
 We observe that for high dissipation, the error is globally larger, and most importantly, increases faster - meaning that the memory of the neural network is shorter.
-It is thus important to have high quality factor oscillators to solve tasks that require a lot of memory.
+It is thus important to have high-quality-factor oscillators to solve tasks that require a lot of memory.
 Second, we study the impact of the oscillator coupling rate $g$ on the reservoir performance (FIG.~\ref{Mackey_Glass} (c)).
-For a lower coupling the error increases; indeed, strong coupling gives rise to multiple data transformations between different basis states which is essential for learning.
+For larger couplings the error decreases; indeed, strong coupling gives rise to multiple data transformations between different basis states which is essential for learning.
 It also leads to a significant population of a larger number of basis state neurons that contribute to computing.

-This task was solved in simulations with similar performance with 50 classical dynamical neurons such as skyrmions~\cite{Chen2022} and experimentally with a classical RC oscillator time-multiplexed 400 times to obtain 400 virtual neurons~\cite{Appeltant2011}.
-Here we solve it with just two physical devices and 16 measured basis state neurons.
+In previous works, this task was solved in simulations with similar performance using 50 classical dynamical neurons such as skyrmions~\cite{Chen2022} and experimentally with a classical RC oscillator that was time-multiplexed 400 times to obtain 400 virtual neurons~\cite{Appeltant2011}.
+In comparison, here we solve it with just two physical devices and 16 measured basis state neurons.